 After your system administrator installs certain applications on the server, you can install them from the server onto your cluster workstation.
-This is convenient because you do not need to locate separate distribution media, and it installs only the commands and programs you need for a cluster workstation.
+This is convenient because you do not need to locate separate distribution media, and it installs only the commands and programs that are needed on a cluster workstation.